eseidel/lolsim/README.md

  - No support for abilities.
  - Limited suppot for Buffs.
  - No support for healing.
+ - Buffs (like spiked shell) use base stats instead of total.

 Mostly what the simulation supports is having groups of champs/mobs auto-attack until death.